chinmayarvind23/AIvaluate/project-plan.md

 ## Technology Stack
 **Platform:**
-- The app will be accessed by the user via a web browser.
+- The app will be accessed via a web browser.
 The UI of the application will need to be adaptable to fit browsers on different devices, such as laptops/desktops, smartphones and tablets.

 **Front-End:**
 - **React.js:** The front end will be built using the React framework, as per the customer's request.